Step 2-2: Outline 4 Ideas

 Which Prompt?
 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.
 (A background story)

-Story Idea/Anchor Story: Teaching Ellie to swim.
+What's the story?
+Teaching Ellie to swim.

-Key Details: I worked with her all summer, she was scared, wouldn’t put her face in the water, last day she finally tried it.
+What are the key details?
+I worked with her all summer, she was scared, wouldn’t put her face in the water, last day she finally tried it.
 I didn’t feel frustrated, really wanted to help her.
 Pool was quiet that day, a little overcast, she was playful and trusted me.

 Example #2